 The Kiyomizu-dera Temple entrance fee is 300¥.

-Last but not least on this 1 day Kyoto itinerary is Gion.
-From Kiyomizu-dera, you can meander down the iconic Sannen-zaka alleyway, a historical, stone-paved street is lined with many traditional Japanese buildings, shops, cafes and inns.
+From Kiyomizu-dera, you can meander down the iconic Sannen-zaka alleyway, a historical, stone-paved street lined with many traditional Japanese buildings, shops, cafes, and inns.

 Sannen-zaka is also surrounded by several famous landmarks such as Yasaka Shrine, Maruyama Park, Yasaka-no-to Pagoda, and Kodaiji Zen Temple.